Cockburn Central railway station

 Cockburn Central station (/ˈkoʊbərn/ KOH-bərn) is a bus and railway station on the Transperth network.
-It is located at the juncture of the Mandurah andonce completed Thornlie lines, 20.5 km from Perth station inside the median strip of the Kwinana Freeway serving the suburb of Cockburn Central.
+It is located at the juncture of the Mandurah and Thornlie–Cockburn lines, 20.5 km from Perth station inside the median strip of the Kwinana Freeway serving the suburb of Cockburn Central.

 History

 During planning, the station was known as Thomsons Lake station.

 Cockburn Central railway station was designed to subsume the nearby Success Park 'n' Ride bus station.
-The Park 'n' Ride was decommissioned after the railway station opened.
+The Park 'n' Ride It was established on 21 March 1999 and decommissioned on 22 December 2007, after the railway station opened.

 The contract for the construction of Cockburn Central railway station, Kwinana railway station and Wellard railway station was awarded to the consortium of DORIC Constructions and Brierty Contractors in March 2005.
 This contract was labelled "package B", and had a cost of $32 million.
 Construction on the station began in mid-2005.

 Cockburn Central station opened along with the rest of the Mandurah line on 23 December 2007.
 When the station opened, Cockburn Central became a suburb in its own right.
 Two linked turnback sidings lie to the south of the station, which are used by terminating services from Perth.
 A pair of crossovers were previously situated between the mainline tracks to the north of the station, but were removed during the 2021-2022 Thornlie-Cockburn Link realignment works.